+Hyperpigmentation is a common condition in which patches of skin become discolored around the normal surrounding skin.
 Pigmentation problems in the skin can include dark spots from sun damage, melasma, birthmarks, and hyper or hypopigmentation.
-Unwanted pigmentation in the skin can cause a mottled, uneven skin tone that detracts from a person’s natural beauty; in addition, sudden changes in pigmentation, such as a new mole or suspicious dark spot, can potentially be indicative of skin cancer, and should be checked out immediately by a board-certified dermatologist.
+Unwanted pigmentation in the skin can cause a mottled, uneven skin tone that can detract from our natural beauty.

-Pigmentation in the skin is caused by melanin, which is produced by a special type of skin cell.
-People with darker skin tones have more melanin in their skin.
+Hyperpigmentation occurs when areas of the skin become discolored or darker than the surrounding skin due to an excess of melanin.
 If your body produces too much melanin, it will cause dark spots on the skin, whereas if too little is produced, you will develop colorless patches of skin.
 Sun damage is one of the main causes of dark spots on the skin, as UV rays affect melanin-producing cells when the skin is not properly protected.

 Pigmentation problems can be present from birth, as in the case of birthmarks and freckles, or they can develop later in life, often as a result of sun exposure.
-Melasma often occurs after pregnancy, and is in fact colloquially called a “pregnancy mask” at times.
+Melasma often occurs after pregnancy and is often called the “pregnancy mask”.

-There are a variety of safe and effective treatment options available for treating pigmentation problems.
+There are a variety of safe and effective treatment options available for treating pigmentation .
 Which treatment is right for you will depend on a number of factors, including the type and extent of pigmentation problem you are suffering from, your lifestyle, and your desired results.
-An in-person consultation is necessary for a full skin evaluation and subsequent recommendation for a customized treatment plan.
-Dr. Ava and her team of dermatologists treat each patient as an individual, and make sure to listen to their needs and come up with the best plan possible to get the best results.
-Dr. Ava’s beauty philosophy is that each person is unique, and has a “signature feature” to be highlighted in order to keep their individual beauty, rather than being subjected to a one-size-fits-all approach.
+An in-person consultation is necessary for a full skin evaluation and subsequent recommendation for a customized treatment plan. .

-Some of the treatments offered at Ava MD for pigmentation problems include:
+Some of the treatments offered at Ava MD include:

 - Laser skin resurfacing